Covariate powered cross-weighted multiple testing: Multiple testing with local false discovery rates

-Putting these two ideas together, we get the oracle procedure in Algorithm~\ref{alg:Cfdr}.
+Second, optimality considerations for multiple testing under model~\eqref{eq:conditional_twogroups} dictate that hypotheses should be ranked by $\fdr(P_i | X_i)$~\citep{sun2007oracle, cai2009simultaneous}.
+Putting these two ideas together, we arrive at the oracle multiple testing procedure in Algorithm~\ref{alg:Cfdr}.

 Such a procedure indeed controls the $\FDR$ \citep{cai2009simultaneous}, if the conditional two-groups model~\eqref{eq:conditional_twogroups} is true and the oracle has access to the true model.
 Data-driven approximations to this procedure can be developed by plugging in estimates of the conditional densities $f(t\mid x)$ and $\pi_0(\cdot)$ \citep{cai2009simultaneous}.

-While such a procedure can be shown to be asymptotically consistent, it is not robust towards misspecification of the conditional two-groups model, and no finite-sample results are available.
-Even if \eqref{eq:conditional_twogroups} is true, the difficulty of estimating conditional densities, especially at the tails of the distribution, can make the estimator~\eqref{eq:local_fdr_estimator} an unreliable choice compared to estimators based only on the empirical cumulative distribution function.
+Such a procedure can be shown to be asymptotically consistent, albeit no finite-sample results are available.

-Nevertheless, the local fdr, even if not estimated perfectly, can be used successfully in procedures such as IHW or AdaPT \citep{lei2016adapt}.
-Furthermore, given the Bayesian interpretation of the (conditional) local fdr and its appeal for ranking hypotheses, it is a very important task to develop practical estimators \citep{stephens2016false}.